yellowflowersorganics-star/smartcrop-os/CONTRIBUTING.md

 ## ⚖️ License

-By contributing to SmartCrop, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to CropWise, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---

 ## 📞 Contact

 - **Project Lead**: [your-email@example.com]
-- **Support**: support@smartcrop.io
+- **Support**: support@cropwise.io
-- **Security**: security@smartcrop.io
+- **Security**: security@cropwise.io

 ---

 ## 🎉 Thank You!

-Thank you for contributing to SmartCrop!
+Thank you for contributing to CropWise!
 Your contributions help make farming smarter and more sustainable. 🌱🚀

 **Happy Coding!** 💚